ralfoide/rig4/README.md

   that feature should not be abused.
 It's a lot harder to understand and debug asynchronous behavior, especially when it provides no clear benefit over returning a slice of objects.
+- One of the issues I find too often is variable shadowing, for example when using variable affectation in a "if" statement inside a loop with same variable names.
+  It is a common mistake to assume that "v,err := foo()" will reassign to a previously defined "err" variable: the spec says this is the case ONLY within the same scope.
+  When used in different scopes, the creates a new shadow variable.
+  So the rule is to never reuse the same variable name, like Java forces ones to do: any variable on the left of := cannot match one used in an immediate outer scope.

 ~~